mnezerka/piot-server/README.md

 is name of the company that has strong interest in driving this project.

-The main motivation for starting this project was a need for platform that will support our (business) use cases:
+The main motivation for starting this project was a need for platform that supports our (business) use cases:

+- Selling things as a service to customers (represented as organizations)
+- Provide nice UIs and possibility to call APIs without affecting other organizations (multitenancy)
-- Management of IOT devices, users and organizations (customers)
+- Management of IOT devices, users and organizations
 - Possibility to connect cheap and simple sensors with limited capabilities (e.g. low memory), assembled and deployed by us
-- Receive data from sensors ommunicating via various protocols (e.g. HTTP packets with minimal footprint)
+- Receive data from sensors communicating in proprietary protocols (e.g. HTTP packets of minimal size)
 - Easy integration of 3rd party applications (e.g. NodeRed)
 - Openness to world of IOT devices that are already on the market
-- Integration with Prometheus and Grafana as this is our main use case for our customers.
+- Integration with Prometheus and Grafana as this is one of the main use cases sold to customers
-- Persistency of specific IOT data to be able to look back into hisotry
+- Persistency of selected IOT data to provide information from history

 Refer to [documentation](doc) folder for more information